DiscontinuedUpdate: Hoka One One Speedgoat 3

 Updates to Hoka One One Speedgoat 2

-- Although the Hoka One One Speedgoat 2 retained some of the features of the original Speedgoat, there are more considerable and relevant updates that users are sure to notice upon wearing.
+- Although the Hoka One One Speedgoat 2 retained some of the features of the original Speedgoat, there are more essential and relevant updates that users are sure to notice upon wearing.
 The base of the shoe is widened for added stability and increased traction, while the new midsole creates a platform that provides reinforcements to where the feet need them.

 - The overall wider construction of the Speedgoat 2’s platform is done so that there is a stable base, which is important when running on challenging trails.